City of Jacksonville

 Certificates of Use and Converting Use Building Permits: A Brief Overview

-Before we start, let me say (because this is where we see people get in trouble) since the fire and building codes do not have “one-size fits all” health and safety requirements, it is important to understand that just because a business used the space before you and the Zoning is okay, does not mean your business use of a space or building will not require updates.
+Applicants should understand this important concept first: Fire and building codes were not written with “one-size fits all” health and safety requirements.
+Therefore, just because a particular business used the space before your proposed use with approved zoning does not mean your business use of a space or building will fulfill code compliance.
+Your space or building may require updates.
 These updates may require hiring a design professional (architect or engineer) and contractors to bring the space into code compliance for your use.

 What is a Certificate of Use?